pshomov/pshomov.github.io/_posts/mvvm-with-reducto.md

 A few things here.
 The reducer for the store is a `CompositeReducer` and it delegates the responsibility for different parts of the app state to other reducers, in this case - a couple of `SimpleReducers`, but this sort of brake down can be nested further - [here is an example](https://github.com/pshomov/reducto/blob/master/src/Reducto.Tests/ReducersTests.cs#L89).

 Worth noting also is the constructor of `SimpleReducer` where we can create the initial value for the state this reducer governs.
+If not provided - the state gets initilized with default values.

 ### View model